smcgdub/MS4_In_Safe_Hands/README.md

 ## **Introduction** ##

 In Safe Hands was created and built by Stephen Mc Govern as my 4th and final milestone project for my fullstack diploma in software development with Code Institute.
 The website is a Django e-commerce website for a company that provides different types of PPE products and equipment to the general public as well as several COVID-19 specific items.
+Users of the site are able to purchase products whether they are registered users or if they wish to checkout as a guest.
+Registered users however benefit from more access to certain features on the site than none registered users.

 <hr>